JAVA in Non-Enterprise Custom Software Development,

 Better Ability to Interact with a Large Number of Concurrent Users

-If your business application is intended to interact with a large number of concurrent users (which is, usually, the case when it deals with e Commerce apps, Inventory apps, some types of financial applications and some other solutions), it must be capable of performing well and fast enough even under what can be considered to be quite a significant load.
+If your business application is intended to interact with a large number of concurrent users (which is, usually, the case when it deals with e Commerce apps, Inventory apps, some types of financial applications and some other solutions), it must be capable of performing well and fast enough even under what can be considered a significant load.

 What does this have to do with Java?